rthadani/morpheus/README.md

   - `:spec` — review of an automatically-generated Wiggum implementation spec EDN.
   - `:research` — citation discipline, source diversity, faithfulness to source.

 Pre-existing expected files (carried over from prior iterations) are not violations.
-The judge sees a clear breakdown of what was carried over, what was produced this iteration, and what is genuinely missing — so an iteration that satisfies the goal entirely from prior work won't be flagged as "agent did nothing."
+The judge sees a clear breakdown of what was carried over, what was produced this iteration, and what is genuinely missing.

 ## Writing a graph